 Torres del Paine and the Rio Serrano

 Torres del Paine National Park is best known for its trekking, but the Rio Serrano (which flows from the glaciers surrounding the Paine Massif) and the lakes between Torres del Paine and its nearest town of Puerto Natales offer spectacular fishing (mainly salmon) in a dramatic landscape.
-Itineraries can last from a couple of days to over a week, for example this Torres del Paine fishing trip.
+Itineraries can last anything from a couple of days to over a week.

 We partner with a number of fishing lodges and guides across the region.
 If you let us know what kind of fishing you enjoy , what kind of wilderness experience you're after, how long you've got and whether you'd like to combine fishing with any other activities we'd be delighted to help you find the best lodge or guide for your needs.